Discipline matters when markets are uncertain

 A prolonged disruption in the Strait of Hormuz and sustained higher energy prices loom over investors and the economy.

-A sudden pause in hostilities or productive negotiations has the potential to lead to a sharp one-day market rally.
+A sudden pause in hostilities or productive negotiations have the potential to lead to a sharp one-day market rally.

 We favor staying invested but prioritizing quality.
 We believe discipline matters when navigating uncertain environments.